 - Percent of issues and story points completed

 Customize your sprint length

-ZenHub is used by many types of teams across different industries and verticals.
-We tend to see teams in ZenHub using a diverse set of project methodologies, and rarely are they following any ‘by the book.’
-When we released Automated Sprint Planning earlier this year, the feature was well received by our user base, but over time we had requests to remove the 30-day limit on Sprint lengths to better accommodate the different lengths of planning cycles our customers are using.
+Zenhub is used by many types of teams across different industries and verticals.
+We tend to see teams in Zenhub using a diverse set of project methodologies, and rarely are they following any ‘by the book.’
+When we released automated sprints earlier this year, the feature was well received by our user base, but over time we had requests to remove the 30-day limit on sprint lengths to better accommodate the different lengths of planning cycles our customers are using.

 Epics just got epic-er?

-Epics in ZenHub are, for lack of a better word…Epic!
-We’ve introduced several new features to help our users better leverage Epics across the product in the last few months, especially when planning and organizing work.
-We’ve added the following features to support Epics in Zenhub:
+Epics in Zenhub are, for lack of a better word…epic!
+We’ve introduced several new features to help our users better leverage epics across the product in the last few months, especially when planning and organizing work.
+We’ve added the following features to support Eeics in Zenhub:

 To start, we’ve made creating Epics easier by introducing a ‘quick create’ option.
 Similar to the ‘quick create’ for issues, users can create an epic right on the board and within a specific pipeline without navigating to the ‘Create epic’ page.